How to screen for bowel cancer

 - Take samples from two separate bowel motions - this increases the chances of detecting tiny amounts of blood in your bowel motion.

-- Each sample should be collected as close together as possible - no more than two or three days apart.
+- Each sample should be collected as close together as possible - From two separate bowel motions (poos), on the same day, the next day or as soon as you can.

-- Pop the samples into the reply paid envelope supplied in your kit - post it back as soon as possible.
+- Pop the samples into the reply paid envelope supplied in your kit - post it back as soon as possible, ideally within 24 hours of collecting the second sample.

-- Store samples in the fridge prior to posting - containers provided to place the sample in make sure there will be no contamination of your food.
+- Store samples in the fridge prior to posting - place the collection tubes into the zip lock bag provided to in make sure there will be no contamination of your food.
 Don't freeze the samples.

 Taking the samples as close together as you can, storing them correctly and returning them quickly for analysis will ensure that your result is as accurate as possible.